Bootcut Balaraju

 Bootcut Balaraju is a 2024 Indian Telugu-lanaguage romantic comedy film written and directed by Sree Koneti.
 The film was produced by Md.
-Pasha.
-Co-produced by Pandu and Mamidishetty Srinivas under Katha Verunthadi Productions and Global films, the film stars Syed Sohel, Meghalekha, Sunil, Indraja, Vennela Kishore and Brahmaji in lead roles.
+Pasha under the banner of Katha Verunthadi Productions and Global films.
+The film stars Syed Sohel as the titular character alongside Meghalekha, Sunil, Indraja in lead roles, Syed Sohel also debut in as a producer with film.

 Production

 The film was announced through a formal muhurta pooja ceremony on 21 December 2021, in Hyderabad.
 Principal photography was scheduled to complete in February 2022.

 On 18 April 2022, a first-look glimpse of the film was released.
 With filming wrapped up, the focus of the production team shifted to the release of its songs.

 The teaser for Bootcut Balaraju was unveiled by Anil Ravipudi on 11 December 2023.

 Soundtrack

 The soundtrack album and background score were composed by Bheems Ceciroleo and Sony Music India acquired the audio rights.